 We are actively involved in MetaSub, an international consortium comprised of experts across many fields, including genomics, data analysis, engineering, public health, and architecture [MetaSUB International Consortium, 2016].
-The ultimate goal of the MetaSUB Consortium is to improve city utilization and planning through the detection, measurement, and design of metagenomics within urban environments.
-To learn more, see here.
+Its ultimate goal is to improve city utilization and planning through the detection, measurement, and design of metagenomics within urban environments.
+To learn more.

-We have developed Joint Evolutionary Trees (JET) for the prediction of protein interfaces [Engelen 2009] .
+The growing body of experimental and computational data describing how proteins interact with each other and with other molecules has emphasized the multiplicity of protein interactions and the complexity underlying protein surface usage and deformability.
+Along the years, we proposed new concepts and methods toward deciphering such complexity.
+We have developed Joint Evolutionary Trees (JET) for the prediction of protein interfaces [Engelen 2009].
 JET relies on the assumption that interaction patches are composed of a central highly conserved core and multiple concentric layers of less conserved residues.
-JET was recently improved to specifically predict protein-protein interfaces and discriminate them from small-molecule binding pockets.
-The strategy is implemented in the fully automated pipeline JET2 [Laine 2015].
+Today, the strategy is implemented in the fully automated pipeline JET2 [Laine 2015].
 JET2 exploits both sequence and structure information and accounts for the geometry of the protein surfaces.
-Beyond its predictive power, it enables to dissect protein interfaces and unravel their complexity.
 JET2 was applied on the non-redundant set (at 40% sequence identity) of all protein chains for which a 3D structure is available in the Protein Data Bank [Ripoche 2016].
 The knowledge base is freely available at http://www.jet2viewer.upmc.fr/.